 Sandy Root-Elledge, M.A.

-Sandy Root-Elledge is the associate director for program development at the Wyoming Institute for Disabilities.
-She oversees program management and organizational development.
-Her most current work focuses on the development of Wyoming’s professional learning community in assistive technology and communities of practice for improving Wyoming student transitions.
-She directs Wyoming Assistive Technology Resources, the state’s Assistive Technology Act program and the Wyoming Accessibility Center which provides services designed to increase access to information and community for individuals with disabilities.
-Ongoing work include the development and direction of the Wyoming Clearinghouse for Accessible Instructional Materials; co-direction of WY Think College, the strategic planning for post-secondary for individuals with intellectual disabilities; and leadership for the states integrated employment team, convened to increase employment rates for individuals with intellectual disabilities.
+Sandy Root-Elledge is the associate director at the Wyoming Institute for Disabilities.
+She administers programs and organizational development.
+Her most current work focuses on the translation of Project ECHO from a health care to educational capacity building methodology.
+She directs Wyoming Assistive Technology Resources, the state’s Assistive Technology Act program and the Wyoming Accessibility Center which provides services designed to increase access to information and community for individuals with disabilities along with the Professional Learning Community in assistive technology and the Communities of Practice to improve student transitions.
+Ongoing project oversight includes iCan Connect, Wyoming’s deaf-blind equipment distribution program, assistive technology emphasis for Wyoming AgrAbility, the Wyoming Clearinghouse for Accessible Instructional Materials, and co-direction of WY Think College, the strategic planning for post-secondary education for individuals with intellectual disabilities.

 As the parent of two adult-age children with developmental and other disabilities, she offers that perspective to state partners that include the Wyoming Departments of Health, Workforce Services, Education and the Governor’s Council on Developmental Disabilities.